Here are the best attractions and sights that no Hamburg traveler should miss – all for free.

 Stroll along the waterfront called St. Pauli Landungsbruecken and snack on a budget-friendly fischbrötchen (fish sandwich) which are sold at various stands.
-Close to the pier you’ll find the historical warehouse district of Hamburg, Hafencity (subway station "Baumwall").
-The world's largest warehouse complex, most buildings are over 100-years old and once stored the coco, spices, and silk that made the city rich.
+Close to the pier, you’ll find the historical warehouse district of Hamburg, Hafencity (subway station "Baumwall").
+The world's largest warehouse complex, most buildings are over 100-years old and once stored the cocoa, spices, and silk that made the city rich.

 Wander among the signature red brick stones punctuated by steeped gables to absorb the soul of the city.
-If you come here in the the early evening you can see colorful light projections that create a magical atmosphere on buildings, bridges and canals.
+If you come here in the early evening you can see colorful light projections that create a magical atmosphere on buildings, bridges, and canals.

 Fresh seafood, exotic fruits and nuts, and teas from all over the world – Hamburg's Fischmarkt is a must for every foodie.
 The open-air market is open on Sundays between 5 and 9 a.m., so get up early (or stay up late) to get the best buys just off the boat.

 Right next door to the market is the historic fish auction hall.
 The main floor sells everything from waffles to wurst to cell phone cases.
 If you need some more filling than the local favorite of matjes (young herring), go to the second floor balcony every Sunday for a full brunch.
 The bustling atmosphere of the 300-year old market and hall is one of Hamburg's top attractions and there is no charge for browsing.